darshan-raul/apollo11-docs/docs/index.md

 > *"Get it off the ground using the simplest cluster."*

 - ✅ Setup Kind Cluster
-- ✅ Deploy simple apps via `kubectl`
+- ✅ Deploy simple nginx via `kubectl`
 - ✅ Create basic `Deployment`, `Service`, and use `Namespaces`
 - View underlying ReplicaSets, simulate pod failure, do one roll out and rollback
 - RollOut Vs Recreate